Wetdogtaste/Film-Archiver/film_archiver_app/README.md

 ## Usage Tips

-1. Click "Add Files" or drag and drop files directly to add your scanned photos
+1. Click "Add Files" to add your scanned photos
 2. Enter roll number, camera model, film type, and lens model (if applicable)
 3. Use the calendar to set the capture date
 4. Toggle "Reverse File Order" if needed (useful when labs scan rolls in reverse)